Voiture de course Formule 1 circuit vitesse pilote légendaire

 The return to Monza

-On September 12, 1976, 42 days after the accident, Niki Lauda was back in his Ferrari at the Italian Grand Prix in Monza.
-His face still bore the marks of the bandages.
-He finished fourth.
-It was one of the most astonishing comebacks in the history of high-level sports, across all disciplines.
+On September 12, 1976, just 42 days after the accident, Niki Lauda takes his place again in his Ferrari at the Italian Grand Prix in Monza.
+His face still bears the marks of the bandages.
+He finishes fourth.
+It is one of the most astonishing comebacks in the history of high-level sport, across all disciplines.

 ❖ The 1976 season

-The decision at Fuji
+The Fuji decision

 A career in numbers